Pelto/going-serverless-workshop/README.md

   --web-stack-name <web-stack-name>
 ```

 This script will provision a CloudFront distribution, set up one origin with path mapping `/api/*` towards our API Gateway while all other requests will be directed to our S3 bucket where we will upload our Web app.
-When finished, you can visit the web site if you copy / paste the URL presented in the terminal to a browser.
+When finished, you can visit the web site if you copy / paste the URL presented in the terminal to a browser:

 ```
 #################################################################